Swiple/opensearch-reindexer/README.md

 Note: When `reindexer run` is executed, it will compare revision versions in `./migrations/versions/...` to the version number in `reindexer_version` index of the source cluster.
 All revisions that have not been run will be run one after another.

+## FAQ 💬 🙋
+#### How do I start using `OpenSearch reindexer` in a new project?
+To start using `OpenSearch reindexer`, simply follow the steps outlined in the getting started guide.

+#### What happens if multiple revisions need to be executed?
+`OpenSearch reindexer` compares the remote version in the `reindexer_version` index on your OpenSearch cluster to your local version.
+Any versions that have not been executed will be executed one after another.

+#### How to handle multiple indices?
+Create a revision for each index and follow the same steps as you would for a single index.

+#### How do I migrate from another schema management tool to `OpenSearch reindexer`?
+To migrate to `OpenSearch reindexer`, follow steps 1-6 in the getting started guide, repeating steps 5 and 6 for each index.
+Set the source index to None during step 6 to create the destination index if it doesn't exist, or if it already exists, proceed to the next revision.

+#### Downloading a project that uses `OpenSearch reindexer`
+If the `reindexer_version` index on the OpenSearch cluster is up-to-date, running `reindexer run` won't do anything.
+However, if the OpenSearch cluster hasn't been initialized, run `reindexer init-index` followed by `reindexer run` to create and initialize the `reindexer_version` index and run all migrations.

+#### Reindexing data from one OpenSearch cluster to another
+Follow the same steps for reindexing data to the same cluster, but update the "destination_client" in `./migrations/env.py`.

+Once you have reindexed all indices from one cluster to another, update the source and destination clients.